Bachelor's Degree in Integrative Human Health

 Faculty and Staff

-Nils K. Nelson Associate Professor of Integrative Human Health
+Nils K. Nelson Endowed Professor of Integrative Human Health

 Hassan Naji focuses on teaching biological and integrative human health courses.
 Naji believes in getting back to the community through volunteer work to area schools and career centers.